 Nature is a big source of delight, from sightings of Monarch butterflies and cardinals to a bright full moon, gorgeous sunrises and technicolour sunsets.
 I’ve been grateful for dinner with friends and family (sadly, not too often during the pandemic), finding a pair of earrings I thought had been lost, a client cheque in the mail.
-I even celebrated finding 15 cents while picking up garbage.
+I even celebrated finding 15 cents while picking up garbage along the local trails.
 Silly, I know, but who finds money anymore?

 What have I learned?

 - You need to write every day.
 Moments that make you smile are fleeting, and it’s easier to capture them at the end of one day than even two days later.

 - Be specific.
 Don’t just be grateful for your family in general, but that you got a hug from your sons or your husband made dinner or your mom brought over butter tarts.

-- Take a picture if you must (rainbows are one of my weaknesses), but pause and notice and soak up the experience.
+- Take a picture if you must (rainbows are one of my weaknesses), but first pause and notice and soak up the experience.

-- If you’re feeling uninspired, look back at some of your earlier entries.
+- If you’re feeling uninspired or sad, look back at some of your earlier entries.
 You will smile.

-After three years of keeping the journal, I know this daily habit supports a more positive outlook on life.
+After six years of keeping the journal, I know this daily habit supports a more positive outlook on life.
 It doesn’t erase the bad, but it certainly trains you to pay attention to the good.
 I highly recommend it!